jbush001/DrawWaveform/README.md

 Every once in a while, I've needed to produce a sample waveform diagram for documentation.
-Omnigraffle and Visio have some templates, but I've found it a bit of a pain to work with, especially when I want to label traces.
-There are also some fonts that contain bits of waveforms, but they also don't allow labeling of traces easily.
+Omnigraffle and Visio have some templates, but it's painful to line all the bits up.
+There are also some fonts that contain pieces of waveforms, which is easier but doesn't look quite as nice and also don't allow labeling of traces easily.

 This is a postscript library that allows creating waveform images.
-The waveforms can be defined at the bottom of the file by calling library functions:
+The waveforms can be defined by calling a small set of library functions (the program to do this is at the end of the source file).

 _numclocks_ _numsignals_ __startwaveform__<br>
   Begins drawing a new waveform with the specified number of clock transitions and signals